Curriculum - what do we teach?

-We teach a lot of our writing skills through 'Talk for Writing.'
+Writing: We teach a lot of our writing skills through 'Talk for Writing.'
 You can see examples of Talk for Writing by clicking on the tab at the top of the page.
 Our writing curriculum is centers around the use of high quality texts, wherever possible linked to other subject areas through the 'mantle.'
-Spelling is taught daily and children are expected to practice spellings at home.
+Spelling is taught daily and children are expected to spell words from the word lists below.

 We teach maths through a learning system called Maths Makes Sense and through resources from White Rose Maths.
 Children develop skills in arithmetic, data handling, geometry and reasoning.
 Partner teaching gives pupils opportunities to explain and deepen understanding of key areas of maths.
 To find out more click here or on the 'Video Guides for Parents' tab at the top of this page.